Review Article, J Pulm Med Vol: 2 Issue: 1

-The principle of the relationship between gravity and time is also confirmed in the special relativity theory of Einstein [13,14], where the graft preservation within a strong gravitational field might have the potential to slow down the time passing by the graft, allowing for relatively longer time of preservation, which has the potential to increase the number of the performed transplantations.
+The principle of the relationship between gravity and time is also confirmed in the special relativity theory of Einstein [13,14], where the graft preservation within a strong gravitational field might have the potential to slow down the time passing by the graft, allowing for relatively longer time of preservation, which has the potential to increase the number of performed transplants.

 Although the effects of hypergravity on the human lung was previously investigated, showing that the effects are mainly related to the perfusion- ventilation matching, where the lung diffusing capacity was found to decrease by 33% when the gravity is 3 times the magnitude of the gravitational force at the surface of the earth (3G), these effects were significantly dependent on the lung position, where the application of 5G has been associated with 46% and 25% decrease in the lung diffusing capacity in the supine and prone positions, respectively.
 The application of hypergravity (3G) results also in the increase of lung tissue volume by about 38%, which is related to the increased blood sequestration in the dependent parts that are closer to the source of gravity .

-In the case of EVLP, the application of hypergravity is ex vivo, which enables the control of any perfusion- ventilation mismatching through the controlled ventilation, controlled perfusion pumping, the frequent graft repositioning and or the use of a uniformly distributed gravitational field.
+In the case of EVLP, the application of hypergravity is ex vivo, which enables the control of any perfusion- ventilation mismatching through the controlled ventilation, controlled perfusion pumping, the frequent graft repositioning and or the use of a uniformly applied gravitational field.
 Accordingly, the principle itself could be safe and applicable.

 Effects of hypergravity on lung graft during ex vivo perfusion